patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 Although we can regard the Asymmetry and Pairing Terms as empirical, just an observation that fits the data, we can explain their form better by starting to introduce some Quantum Mechanics (QM).
 This will lead us later to an improved model of the Nucleus, the Shell Model.

-Both protons and neutrons are Fermions, i.e. they have Assymetric Wave Functions and spin =1/2.
+Both protons and neutrons are Fermions, i.e. they have Asymmetric Wave Functions and spin =1/2.
 Thus they obey the Pauli Exclusion Principle.
 So we would expect that only two protons (or two neutrons) can occupy a given energy state, one with Spin-up the other Spin-down.
-In fact the coupling of these spins means it is enegetically favourable to have pairs of neutrons or pairs of protons, rather than an odd neutron or proton alone in a given level.
+In fact the coupling of these spins means it is energetically favorable to have pairs of neutrons or pairs of protons, rather than an odd neutron or proton alone in a given level.

 In the figure below each line corresponds to a new energy level that the protons or neutrons can occupy when the states below them are filled.